 Promoter activated by LuxR in concert with HSL

-Quorum-sensing bacteria such as Vibrio fischeri, are able to detected their own population density and implement density-based decision-making，Using the luxI/luxR quorum-sensing system, synthetic biologists have designed a large number of devices in prokaryotic microorganisms.Inevitably, high performance is required from such devices, and this includes reliability, sensitivity.
-Hence, to improve the properties of population-density switches, we design of ultrasensitive responses base http://parts.igem.org/Part:BBa_R0062 use Point mutation
+Quorum-sensing bacteria such as Vibrio fischeri, are able to detect their own population density and regulate their growth accordingly.Using the luxI/luxR quorum-sensing system, synthetic biologists have designed a large number of devices in prokaryotic microorganisms.Naturally, high performance is required from such devices, and this includes reliability and sensitivity.
+Hence, with the goal to improve the properties of population-density switches, we design an ultrasensitive responses base. http://parts.igem.org/Part:BBa_R0062 use Point mutation

 listed below.
 We linked gfp reporter genes luxr-plux1-gfp: http://parts.igem.org/Part:BBa_K2267043

 on them respectively to test the function of modified promoters.